I started one project just to have it trail off into another one – that’s what happened with this DIY Flooring.

 Grouting time!
 We went for a gray grout to disguise the grime I knew my boys would be tracking in.
 I tried to take pics of the grouting process, but it’s a bit messy and I really didn’t want hardened grout on my nice camera.

 The product we used came in a tub the size of a vegetable shortening can and my trowel didn’t fit.
-I used the small spatula to apply an initial glob of premixed grout from the tiny tub.
+I used the small spatula like plastic scraper to apply an initial glob of premixed grout from the tiny tub.
 Using the rubber trowel, I was able to spread it really easily.
 Work in small areas, wiping as you go to avoid the hazing effect if you let it dry too long.

 The kitchen took a lot longer to grout than the 3 hours of our tiny laundry room.
 I had to divide it into two days, but that may be because I was already exhausted from completing another room.
 Here’s a pic of the grout drying.
 It’s a bit lighter when wet.